Funerals during the CoronaVirus restrictions

 In some areas of the country, Direct Cremation, which is an unattended service, has become the only option for bereaved families.
 In other areas loved ones have to choose a small number of family members who can attend the funeral itself and these must adhere to the social distancing guidelines.

 The funeral ceremony itself is important for many families.
 It can help with the grieving process and gives family and friends the chance to celebrate the life of the person who has died in an authentic and personal way.

-Whatever happens over the next days and weeks, as your Funeral Celebrant, I will continue to work with you to create the best possible ceremony to honour your loved one.
+As your Funeral Celebrant, I will continue to work with you to create the best possible ceremony to honour your loved one.